 6. Behind The Neck Barbell Shrugs

 The behind-the-neck shrug is one of the crucial shoulder exercises.
-It isolates upper trap and posterior delt muscles and helps build sturdy and rounded shoulders.
+It isolates the upper trap and posterior delt muscles and helps build sturdy and rounded shoulders.

 You can add this movement to posterior delt exercises to maximize your strength, mass, and mobility, and improve other movements, such as rowing and presses.